INTRO: GOODBYE 2018!

 Time.
 Just wait, and give Rib some time.

 REPEAT THIS: A kind of subversion so subtle that it almost subverts itself.
+(A daring game, but most importantly – the one of endurance.)

 This according to the formula: Institutional critique = ouside of institutions = interventionism, Institutional Reflection = inside of institutions = reformism (credit: Jelena Vesić).